sidoncode/Pw-Skills-November/07th-june/Lab01.md

 ### Step 2: Source
 - Provider: **GitHub (via GitHub App)** → **Connect to GitHub** → authorize and install the AWS Connector on your repo
 - Repository: **`sample-ecs-app`**, Branch: **`main`** → Next

+> If the connection shows **"Pending"**, click into it and finish the authorization handshake until its status is **"Available"** — a pending connection silently blocks the Source stage.

 ### Step 3: Build
 - Provider: **AWS CodeBuild** → **Create project** (opens a popup)